 “Whatever is good and perfect is a gift coming down to you from God”.
 (See James 1:17)

-Looking back on my life, I’ve learned to thank Him for all of those times He didn’t answer my prayers the way I wanted Him to.
+Looking back, I’ve learned to thank Him for all of those times He didn’t answer my prayers the way I wanted Him to.

 Because His plans for me were so much better than what I had originally planned for myself.

 The Bible says our hearts are deceitfully wicked above all else!
 (See Jeremiah 17:9)

 And many times we’re so easily influenced and deceived.

 That’s why it’s so important to surrender everything to God so you don’t make a wrong choice or go the wrong way.